 As the British summer approaches (taking its time, as per usual), we soon get to enjoy losing out on an hour’s sleep.
-Aren’t we lucky?
+(Though I lose more sleep worrying about people without travel insurance) Aren’t we lucky?
 But why did we start this practice, anyway?
 Isn’t it done so farmers can start their work earlier and make the most of the extra daylight?
 (Why not just get up a bit earlier and leave the rest of us in peace, eh?)

 You might be surprised just why and how daylight saving time started…

 In the ancient world, time was obviously a lot more casual than it is now (it would hardly ever wear a nice shirt and tie, for example).
 This could lead to some fairly confusing decisions.
 Take the Romans, who reasoned that as each day is made up of 24 hours, there should always be 12 hours of daylight and 12 hours of night time.
 While I’m sure this made perfect sense on animal skin (paper having not been invented yet), any consideration should warn you this would be a nightmare.

 So in summer, the hora tertia (that’s the third hour after dawn, for those of us who don’t speak Latin), which was vital for certain religious ceremonies, started at 06.58 and lasted for 75 minutes.
 But in winter it was a lot shorter.
 For example, on the winter solstice, it started at 09:02 and lasted only 44 minutes.
 (Personally, I think we should still use this in winter as my work day would be nice and short.)

 Daylight saving to the rescue